connectedbydata/connectedbydata.org/_actions/narrative.md

 ---
 layout: page
-title: We need to change how we talk about data
+title: We can change how we talk about data
 more: changing the narrative
 previous-url: /solutions/people.html
 next-url: /actions/practice.html
 points:
   -
-    heading: We need to challenge the language of **data ownership**
+    heading: We're challenging the language of **data ownership**
     opinion: Data is not like property – ownership language encourages faulty intuitions about how data should be governed
     subpoints:
       -